 Tender Years Academy Pre-Kindergarten

-Our Pre-Kindergarten program at Tender Years is licensed by the PA Department of Education and taught by certified teachers.
-It is designed to accommodate students ages 4 to 5.
+Looking for a high quality Pre-Kindergarten program in Camp Hill, Hershey or Mechanicsburg?
+Designed to accommodate students ages 4 to 5, Tender Years’ Pre-K program is licensed by the PA Department of Education and taught by certified teachers.
 We offer a full-day program as well as a half-day program (morning or afternoon).

 At Tender Years, our curriculum is based on the PA State Early Learning Standards that are in line with the standards that are required in the public school system.
 In addition, our lessons are constructed around a theme.
 These themes usually reflect the seasons, holidays, or concepts of interest from the world around us.
 Some examples of themes that you may see are: